GuevaraLuis7/PR-CTICA-No.-9-Fasores/README.md

 *d. -6-3.2j*

-*Transforme a su forma rectangular:*
+*2. Transforme a su forma rectangular:*

 *a.
 36∠-10°*